Last Updated on

 Everest Mountain Flight Experience & Review

 The flight over the Himalayas and towards Mt.
 Everest is one hour round trip.
 And always in the morning for the best chance of clear mountain views.
+This is one of the best ways to see these majestic mountains, including the tallest in the world, without hiking to Mount Everest.

 From the moment the flight takes off, the views are astonishing.
 First over Kathmandu, with sights of the white Boudhanath Stupa in the middle of the city street grids.
 Then, it took less than 10 minutes until we began to see the Himalayas.
 These mighty mountains towered over the thick clouds and as we got closer we saw more and even taller peaks.

-We were instructed by the stewardess that the first half of the flight, the left side of the plane will get mountain views and then the right side of the plane will get their mountains views on the way back.
+We were instructed by the stewardess that the first half of the flight, the left side of the plane will get mountain views and then the right side of the plane will get their mountain views on the way back.
 However, the man to my right kept leaning over and asking to take pictures over my shoulders.
 I wanted to just sit and enjoy the ride, but most were too excited to sit still.
 Which is understandable given the time.

 On the way back though, the right side had epic up-close views of the mountains so I slid over to the man to my right and began taking pictures over his shoulders too!
 Haha.